Selwyn House School: History

-In 1908, the English-speaking elite of Montreal were in need of a suitable preparatory school, and British Captain Algernon Lucas was seeking a teaching career in Canada.
+In 1908, the English-speaking elite of Montreal were in need of a suitable preparatory school, and English Lieutenant Algernon Lucas was seeking a teaching career in Canada.
 A graduate of Selwyn College, Cambridge University, he was given the job of educating seven boys.
 Within two years, the school had to move from Lucas' Crescent Street apartment to a larger house on Mackay Street.
 In 1912, Lucas turned to the business world and Colin Macaulay, who had been a classmate of Lucas at Selwyn College, replaced him as headmaster.

 Selwyn House quickly grew in size and relocated two more times.
 Its aim was to provide a solid grounding in basic subjects, and to equip boys for the boarding schools from which they would proceed to university.
 The school was modeled after English preparatory schools, and the staff was largely recruited from the United Kingdom.
 Under the leadership of Dr. Robert Speirs, headmaster from 1945 to 1971 and after whom the Speirs Medal is named, the reputation of the school grew significantly.
 In the 1940s, the students who attended the school were overwhelmingly Protestant with the notable exception of sons of the Bronfman family, who were Jewish.